-Internally restricted net assets consist of funds set aside by the Board of Directors for future use.
+Internally restricted net assets consist of funds set aside by the Board of Directors for future use, namely for specific projects, functions or activities, including scientific recruitment and retention as well as for other significant costs.
 Unrestricted net assets represent the Research Institute's net assets that may be used for any purpose deemed appropriate.